deammion/Engr-Project/project_requirement/project-requirement.md

 <br>
 **Data integrity:**<br>
 <br>
 The purpose of the program is to read and apply CSP nonces to HTTP responses from the website owners host server.
 Since it operates as a proxy plugin the program and the project team need to ensure that the data is processed correctly (CSP nonces applied to the correct script tags).
-Ensuring the data sent from the host server is preserved to prevent incorrect or unreadable HTTP responses being sent is essential.
+Ensuring the data sent from the host server is preserved to prevent incorrect or unreadable HTTP responses from being sent is essential.
 If the system can not ensure this then it could result in unreadable HTTP responses sent to the website user.<br>
 <br>
 This is one of the highest priorities with this program, failure to ensure data integrity will result in the website becoming essentially inaccessible to the website user.
 If the program cannot maintain data integrity then it can be deemed ineffective.<br>
 <br>
 **Reliability:**<br>
 <br>
-The project needs to produce a program capable of running independently as it is implemented by use of a proxy plugin.
-Since the proxy is remote to the website owner and the website user, reliability is also a top priority as neither the website user or website owner have access to the program.
-This means if problems arise due to the use of said program, external intervention is required to initiate recovery, or termination of the proxy.<br>
+The project needs to produce a program capable of running independently as it is implemented by the use of a proxy plugin.
+Since the proxy is remote to the website owner and the website user, reliability is also a top priority as neither the website user nor website owner has access to the program.
+This means if problems arise due to the use of said program, external intervention is required to initiate recovery or termination of the proxy.<br>
 <br>
 Since external intervention or termination of the proxy plugin is required, if the program malfunctions then the project becomes ineffective.
-Therefore, the program needs to be as robust as possible as failure can cause the website owner to lose business, traffic etc, depending on the website's functionality .
-Failure could potentially result in a security risk depending on the severity of the failure, if the program is the only CSP or security protocol the website owner has implemented.<br>
+Therefore, the program needs to be as robust as possible as failure can cause the website owner to lose business, traffic etc, depending on the website's functionality.
+Failure could potentially result in a security risk depending on the severity of the failure if the program is the only CSP or security protocol the website owner has implemented.<br>
 <br>
-Reliability will be determined by the program's ability to not only apply CSP to the correct script tags sent in the HTML responses from the website owners server, but also maintain data integrity.
+Reliability will be determined by the program's ability to not only apply CSP to the correct script tags sent in the HTML responses from the website owners server but also maintain data integrity.
 By correctly identifying which script tags to encode the program can be as reliable.<br>
 <br>
 **Performance:**<br>
 <br>